IsaacAbra/HTML-project/README.md

 ## How to use:

-Clone this repository onto your own computer and right click "open in browser" on the .HTML file.
+One way you can see this file is by downloading it onto your own computer and right clicking "open in browser" on the .HTML file.
 Magic shall subsequently ensue.